HYF-Class20/agile-development-group2-loruki/planning/backlog.md

 - [x] As a user I want to see the managing resources so that I can have a secure feeling about their professionalism
-- [x] As a user I want to see the social media accounts so that I can see their profile and watch their advertisement if any g
+- [x] As a user I want to see the social media accounts so that I can see their profile and watch their advertisement if any